ikt32/GTAVBasicModdingGuide/README.md

 * Any other logs the script might have generated

 # Contributing
-Suggestions in any form are welcome :) You can make a [pull request on the repo](https://github.com/E66666666/GTAVBasicModdingGuide), or just comment on the thread.
+Suggestions are welcome!
+You can make an [issue on this repository](https://github.com/E66666666/GTAVBasicModdingGuide), or poke me on the GTA5-Mods.com Discord server.

+# Changelog
+2020-05-21: Removed broken "MP Vehicles in SP" and add Sjaak's TrainerV.
+2021-03-12: Added "What's my game version?"
+2021-04-17: Clarified "GTAV_root"
+2021-04-19: Added required tools for add-ons
+2022-12-20: Added Packfile Limit Adjuster to tools, and LCPDFR as safe website